simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_text.md

   - A text-leading size.
 - `align`: SVGTextAlign, default SVGTextAlign.LEFT
   - A text-align setting.
+- `italic`: Union[bool, Boolean], default False
+  - A boolean indicating whether a text is italic style or not (normal).
 - `parent`: ChildMixIn or None, default None
   - A parent instance to add this instance.
 If a specified value is None, this interface uses a stage instance.
 - `variable_name_suffix`: str, default ''